 However, the entirety of the observed gender wage gap does not necessarily have to originate from the preferences and self-sorting of individuals into certain types of jobs.
 Women might, on average, also get lower wages for the same type of jobs as men because they are less aggressive when it comes to initiating salary (increase) negotiations.
 Negotiating salaries at job interviews involves a certain level of competitiveness and self-confidence, while overly high demands can potentially cost an applicant the opportunity to get a job.
 Additionally, any on-the-job negotiations for a pay raise also demand a certain level of competitiveness.
 If women are less competitive during these critical salary or promotional phases, then this will ultimately translate into them receiving lower salaries than their male colleagues for the same types of jobs.

-As far as application behavior is concerned, data from a large-scale field experiment presents interesting empirical evidence: Nearly 2,500 job seekers were randomly assigned to jobs with different contract details, allowing the authors to analyze the negotiating and sorting behavior of male and female applicants .
-They conclude that women are indeed less willing to negotiate for jobs where wage negotiability is initially ambiguous.
-As a result, the gender gap in wages within a specific job type increases for jobs that have unclear or negotiable wage schedules.
+As far as application behavior is concerned, data from a large-scale field experiment presents interesting empirical evidence: nearly 2,500 job seekers were randomly assigned to jobs with different contract details, allowing the authors to analyze the negotiating and sorting behavior of male and female applicants .
+The authors conclude that women are indeed less willing to negotiate for jobs where wage negotiability is initially ambiguous.
+As a result, the gender wage gap within a job type increases for jobs that have unclear or negotiable wage schedules.

-Regarding specific competitive or self-confident behavior and strategies during wage negotiations or job interviews, we have few empirical results to lean on.
+Regarding specific competitive or self-confident behavior and strategies during wage negotiations or job interviews, there are few empirical results to lean on.
 Because such types of negotiations are usually confidential, data on individual wage-bargaining behavior for men and women are generally not available.
-One of the few studies that use data from the field analyzed employer–employee data from Portugal to estimate the differences in bargaining power for men and women.
+One of the few studies that use data from the field analyzes employer–employee data from Portugal to estimate the differences in bargaining power for men and women.
 The authors argue that their results can potentially explain 10–15% of the overall gender gap in wages.

-Beyond the concepts of self-selection into jobs and hesitant wage bargaining, one should also consider possible performance reductions in competitive situations.
+Beyond the concepts of self-selection into jobs and hesitant wage bargaining, possible performance reductions in competitive situations should also be considered.
 If it is true that women not only shy away from competition, but also exhibit declines in productivity when put under competitive pressures, this might further explain why they earn less or are not hired into high-wage jobs as often as men, who do not appear to suffer from the same competitive diminutions.
 Indeed, there is some empirical evidence that suggests, in a mixed-sex setting with a competitive incentive scheme, a gender gap in performance actually does exist.
 This is due to the fact that the performance of male participants increases, while women perform equally as well in noncompetitive settings .
 While the widening gender gap in performance is the key result here, the fact that women do not perform worse, but rather equally well could be a result of the specific experimental setup.
 In general, there is convincing empirical evidence for different environments that increased pressure and competition does cause a gender gap in performance.
-Going back to the illustration, however, there is clearly no pronounced gender gap in PISA mathematical test performance, while there is a significant gap in self-confidence.
+Going back to the Illustration, however, there is no pronounced gender gap in PISA mathematical test performance, while there is a significant gap in self-confidence.
 Male pupils are much more confident of their test scores than female pupils.